splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 -  Major alert for the same condition set at 30 minutes
 -  Minor alert for same the condition set at 15 minutes

-The easiest way to do this is to create a rule at one severity, select :menuselection:`Clone` from the rule's actions menu (|more|) on the right side of the screen, and then edit the settings and severity.
+The easiest way to do this is to create a rule at one severity, select :menuselection:`Clone` from the actions menu (|more|), and then edit the settings and severity.

 .. _message: